pkryger/difftastic.el/README.md

   (vector
-   (aref ansi-color-normal-colors-vector 0) ; use black face from `ansi-color' (aref difftastic-normal-colors-vector 1) ; use face for removed marker from `difftastic' (aref difftastic-normal-colors-vector 2) ; use face for added markder from `difftastic' 'my-section-face
+   (aref ansi-color-normal-colors-vector 0) ; use black face from `ansi-color' (aref difftastic-normal-colors-vector 1) ; use face for removed marker from `difftastic' (aref difftastic-normal-colors-vector 2) ; use face for added marker from `difftastic' 'my-section-face
    'my-comment-face
    'my-string-face